StefKode/esp-markisor/README.md

 IP address to accelerate the connection.
-If the connection to Wifi fails then it asks for the password on the serial console which is then stored in EEPROM subsequently
+If the connection to Wifi fails then it asks for the password on the serial console which is then stored in EEPROM.

-Then it toogles a given redis-key (see reddef.h) for an example.
+Then it toogles a given redis-key (see reddef.h for an example).
 The success is marked by turning on the blue LED on the board.

 In my case this redis key triggers a command on